xwmx/nb/README.md

 # search for and list items in any notebook tagged with "#tag1", alternative
 nb q "#tag1" -al

-# search for items in the current notebook tagged with both "#tag1" AND "#tag2"
+# search for items tagged with "#tag1" AND "#tag2"
 nb q --tag tag1 --tag tag2

-# search for items in the current notebook tagged with both "#tag1" AND "#tag2", alternative
+# search for items tagged with "#tag1" AND "#tag2", short options
-nb q "#tag1" --and -t tag2
+nb q -t tag1 --and -t tag2

+# search for items tagged with "#tag1" AND "#tag2", arguments
+nb q "#tag1" --and "#tag2"

-# search for items in the "sample" notebook tagged with "#tag1" AND "#tag2"
+# search for items tagged with "#tag1" AND "#tag2", tag list
 nb q --tags tag1,tag2

 # search for items in the current notebook tagged with either "#tag1" OR "#tag2"